survivejs/react-book/manuscript/getting-started.md

 }
 ```

-> We are using `--save-dev` here instead of `--save` as we want to use Webpack as a development dependency.
-Use `--save-dev` for parts you need to generate your distribution version.
-Otherwise `--save` is a good pick.
+You can either replace the current `scripts` section with the above or just add that `build` line there.
 To invoke a build, you can hit `npm run build` now.
 NPM will find it as `npm run` adds Webpack to the `PATH` temporarily.

 Later on this approach will become more powerful as project complexity grows.
 You can hide the complexity within `scripts` while keeping the interface simple.